 Supply chain industry operates in smaller fragments, demanding thorough visibility across all operations.
 Transparency in sales data, inventory levels, order and shipment information can help companies eliminate uncertainty, risk of buyer/seller or distributor contracts or production processes.

 Cygnet Infotech empowered one of the elite Supply Chain clients by offering a decentralized system for trustless transactions between buyers and sellers.
 With our solution, the client managed to overcome the loss of trust, consistency and authentication, and regain all the potential loss of revenue.

 The global Smart Contracts market is expected to skyrocket and reach approximately 300USD Million by the end of 2023 with 32% CAGR during forecasted period 2017-2023.
 Source

 Undoubtedly, the adoption of Smart Contracts is not limited to single sector/scenario.
 Industries such as Manufacturing, Healthcare, Education, Finance, Insurance, Entertainment and others can exploit its potential across different domains with its business winning aspects like trust, security and transparency.

-Arm yourself with Blockchain enabled solutions to automate your business processes for hassle-free transactions, eliminating security gaps or contractual concerns.
-Get in touch with our Blockchain solution experts on +1-609-245-0971 or email@example.com.
+Arm yourself with Blockchain-enabled solutions to automate your business processes for hassle-free transactions, eliminating security gaps or contractual concerns.
+Get in touch with our Blockchain solution experts at +1-609-245-0971 or email@example.com.